-Timer switches can be great energy savers if you often forget to turn lights off when you leave a room.
+If you often forget to turn lights off when you leave a room, timer light switches can be great energy savers.

-They can also increase safety, allowing lighting to come on and off automatically to give the appearance that someone is home while you are away.
+They can also increase safety, allowing your lighting to turn on and off automatically, and to give the appearance that someone is home when you’re away.

 Timer light switches are designed to replace conventional light switches—you just remove the standard switch and install the timer switch in the same electrical box.

 In this article, we discuss timers generally used for indoor applications.
 For information on outdoor varieties, see Energy-Efficient Outdoor Lighting.

 Electronic and mechanical timers are made as both switches and plug-in modules.